-3.7A Operator Training and Education: When made available by Park staff, operators/pilots will take at least one training course per year conducted by the NPS.
-The training will include Park information that operators can use to further their own understanding of Park priorities and management objectives as well as enhance the interpretive narrative for air tour clients and increase understanding of parks by air tour clients.
+3.7A Operator Training and Education: Park staff will provide interpretive and education materials at the request of the operators.
+Any materials provided by the Park will include information that operators can use to further their own understanding of Park priorities and management objectives as well as enhance the interpretive narrative for air tour clients and increase understanding of parks by air tour clients.

-3.7B Annual Meeting: At the request of either of the agencies, the Park staff, the local FAA Flight Standards District Office (FSDO), and all operators will meet once per year to discuss the implementation of this ATMP and any amendments or other changes to the ATMP.
-This annual meeting could be conducted in conjunction with any required annual training.
+3.7B Meeting: At the request of either of the agencies, the Park staff, the local FAA Flight Standards District Office (FSDO), and all operators will meet to discuss the implementation of this ATMP and any amendments or other changes to the ATMP.